Oggetto:

 3. possess a better ability to read and engage with scholarly texts and digital environments;

-4. be able to use some skills used in digital humanities literary projects, understanding their relevance according to different kind of research questions.
+4. be able to use some skills used in digital humanities literary projects, understanding their relevance according to different kind of research questions

 This course aims at developing abilities of critical thinking, independent study and initiative, and collaborative approaches.
 Seminar discussions, individual study of the syllabus, blog activities, designing and creating the digital projects, experimenting with the selected digital tools will help students to think critically about the digital resources employed to analyze North-American literary and cultural artifacts.
 They will learn to use digital applications for themselves building also on the critical reading and writing skills developed through the course, their collaboration on blogging platforms, and their articulations of research questions for specific data.